 - Note that race administrators can view your messages.

 Sorry about that!
-Congrats on your long run.
+First, congrats on your long run.
 Wow, that's more than any of us do in a month.
 This limit exists because sometimes people log mistakenly 15 miles as 150 and win a race.
-We can input the 105 miles for you manually.
+We can input the 105 miles for you manually, so drop us a line at email@example.com.

 Virtual race sponsors